 - Full Disclosure

-There many other important assumptions and constraints that trained accountants have to understand in order to fully utilize and interpret rules set by the code.
+There are many other important assumptions and constraints that trained accountants have to understand in order to fully utilize and interpret rules set by the code.
 Nevertheless, the aforementioned four are the most common topics that arise between passionate accountants who are trying to save their clients from breaking these crucial guidelines.

 The principle of historical cost states that businesses have to report assets and liabilities that they acquire at their historical cost instead of the current market value.
 The reason why this is important is due to the fact that it minimizes the need for subjective evaluations of new purchases where companies could inflate the values of their acquisitions based on biased valuation procedures.
 Instead, everyone has to report their purchases under the exact same set of rules.